riverbedintern4lyfe/A-B-Testing/README.md

 # Or else the your IP will be changed before connecting to HAProxy due to petfood services and your
 # traffic will also be diverted from the node.

-# If you would like to turn off "testing mode" manually, run auto_stop.sh which is found in the
+# If you would like to turn off "testing mode" manually, run stop_test.sh which is found in the
 # subprocesses folder and again pass your IP adress so that it can be removed from the whitelist.

 # If you forget to turn off "testing mode" no worries!
 You IP will be removed from the whitelist
-# about one hour after it was added.
+# at the top of the hour after 30 min have elapsed since you began testing.